Limerick City of Culture

 Freemasons Hall17 Molesworth StreetDublin City CentreDublinPO Code: Dublin 2Republic of Ireland

-The Freemasons Hall is a mid-Victorian building from the 1860s and from a prize winning design by the Birmingham architect, Edward Holmes.
-It has been the headquarters of Freemasonry in Ireland since.
+The Freemasons Hall in Dublin City is a mid-Victorian building from the 1860s and features a prize-winning design by the Birmingham architect, Edward Holmes.
+It has been the headquarters of Freemasonry in Ireland ever since.
 The building houses a number of meeting rooms, each one of which is decorated in a different architectural style, including an Egyptian style room and a mock Gothic Room.It also contains administrative offices, a library and a museum.
-It is home to an exhibition relating to Freemasonry in Ireland from the early 18th century.The museum in the building is open Monday-Saturday from 9:00am to 6:00pm and is free of charge.
+It is home to an exhibition relating to Freemasonry in Ireland from the early 18th century.The museum in the building is open Monday to Saturday from 9:00am to 6:00pm and is free of charge.

 €2 per person for tour of the building (provided every weekday during the months of June, July and August).